The Belt and Road Initiative – Separating Myth from FactVIEW EVENT DETAILS

 Join us as we explore these questions through the format of a «long conversation»: A half-day event combining keynotes and a series of one-on-one conversations on stage between academics, thinkers, politicians and business representatives.

-Confirmed keynote speaker is Bruno Maçaes, former Portuguese Europe Minister and author of the forthcoming book «Belt and Road: A Chinese World Order» (out December 2018).
+Bruno Maçães, former Portuguese Europe Minister and author of the book «Belt and Road: A Chinese World Order»,

 This event is co-hosted by Credit Suisse.

 Bruno Maçães is a Non-Resident Senior Fellow at the RDCY and a Senior Advisor at Flint Global in London.
 He was the Portuguese European Affairs Minister from 2013-2015, and was decorated by Spain and Romania for his services to government.
 He received his doctorate in political science from Harvard University, and was a research fellow at the American Enterprise Institute in Washington and Carnegie in Brussels.
 He has written for the Financial Times, Politico, The Guardian and Foreign Affairs, and appears regularly on CNN, the BBC, Bloomberg, Al-Jazeera and CCTV.
-His book on the new geopolitics, The Dawn of Eurasia, was published in January 2018 in the United Kingdom, in August 2018 in the United States and will be published in China in early 2019.
+He is the author of Belt and Road: The Sinews of Chinese Power and The Dawn of Eurasia.

 Credit Suisse Forum St. Peter